magdesign/ofxPiMapper_PVJexh/README.md

 ### offline fork of ofxPiMapper
+to add new functions as listed here:   https://github.com/magdesign/ofxPiMapper_new_features <p/>
+made offline to be able to use the search function, when all the functions are working I will make a propper fork and open a pull request<p/>
-to add new functions as listed here:   https://github.com/magdesign/ofxPiMapper_new_features also the shortcuts are changed to fit PocketVJ Exhibition Control Panel (had to do this because there where some special characters which could not be sent remotely).
+also the shortcuts are changed to fit PocketVJ Exhibition Control Panel (had to do this because there where some special characters which could not be sent remotely).<p/>

 # ofxPiMapper